ja-css/secret/linux raspi router UPDATED.md

 sudo service openvpn@client start
 ```

-logs are in : /var/log/syslog
+OpenVPN client logs are in : /var/log/syslog

+# !!!!
+DONE !!!!

 ## P.S.
 If you didn't unmask hostapd earlier, unmask it
 ```